Boulder08/chunknorris/README.md

 - Python 3.10.x (or a compatible 3.x version) + support modules (see the beginning of the script)
 - (A scene change list in x264/x265 QP file format)
 - Avisynth+ (+ the SCXviD plugin if scdmethod 5 or 6)
-- avs2yuv64 (well, the 32-bit one also works if your whole chain is 32-bit)
+- (avs2yuv64 (well, the 32-bit one also works if your whole chain is 32-bit, just rename it as avs2yuv64.exe))
 - ffmpeg
 - PySceneDetect (Python module) **Note that you need to install the module using pip and also install MoviePy.
 When running Chunk Norris, do not worry about the error messages it shows using PySceneDetect.**
 - ffmpeg-python (Python module) **Note that you need to install ffmpeg-python, not ffmpeg**